Is Mounjaro safe?

 As Mounjaro can help reduce your BMI, it can lead to a reduction of developing weight-related medical conditions, or an improvement in conditions you already have, including:

-The most common Mounjaro side effects (may affect up to 1 in 10 people) are:
+The most common Mounjaro side effects (may affect more than 1 in 10 people) are:

-Knowing what to eat on Mounjaro can reduce the likelihood and severity of GI side effects.
+Although stomach pain, constipation, and vomiting are very common in people treated for weight loss, they are listed as common side effects if you take Mounjaro for type 2 diabetes.
+Knowing what to eat on Mounjaro may reduce the likelihood and severity of GI side effects.
 For example, processed, fatty, or greasy foods can make them worse, while nutritious, healthy, and small meals could improve them.

 Serious side effects of Mounjaro

-Uncommonly (may affect up to 1 in 100 people), Mounjaro can cause an inflamed pancreas (acute pancreatitis).
-Symptoms include long-lasting and severe pain in the stomach and back.
+Uncommonly (may affect up to 1 in 100 people), Mounjaro can cause:

 Rarely (may affect up to 1 in 1,000 people), Mounjaro can cause a severe allergic reaction (anaphylaxis or angioedema).
 Symptoms include: